PITTSBURGH - The Pittsburgh Penguins and New York Islanders faced off in a playoff series for the first time in 20 years on Wednesday night.

 Penguins forward James Neal left the game in the second period after being checked by Islanders defenseman Travis Hamonic.

 NOTES: Each of the previous three times the Penguins and Islanders have met in the Stanley Cup playoffs (1975, '82, '93), the series has gone the maximum distance. ...
-Before Wednesday's game, none of the players on the Penguins' roster had ever faced the Islanders in a playoff series. ...
-Islanders goaltender Nabokov leads the team with 80 career playoff games.
+None of the players on the Penguins' roster has ever faced the Islanders in a playoff series. ...
+Islanders goaltender Evgeni Nabokov leads the team with 80 career playoff games.
 The next closest player on the roster, Marty Reasoner, has just 24 games of playoff experience. ...
 Brooks Orpik (lower body) missed the first postseason game of his career.
-Orpik had played in all 75 Penguins playoff games during the team's current run of seven straight years of qualifying for the postseason.
+Orpik had played in all 75 Penguins playoff games during the team's current run of seven-straight years of qualifying for the postseason.
 Other scratches for the Penguins included center Sidney Crosby (broken jaw), and forward Tyler Kennedy.
 Scratches for the Islanders included defensemen Radek Martinek and Matt Carkner. ...
 Game 2 of the series will be Friday night in Pittsburgh at 7:00PM.